khadtaresharad/MySQL-Info-Gather/README.md

     * authentication type - set `Auth_Type` to `entraid` value

 # Appendix - Manual script execution
-Incase system don't have powershell installed or user dont have permisson to install on host machine executing these script Below batch file can be executed to gather the database level info.
+Incase system don't have powershell installed or user dont have permission to install on host machine executing these script Below batch file can be executed to gather the database level info.

 Step1.
 Create and Update CMF_MySQL_Server_Input_file.csv (For All Servers)